- Is my Psiphon for Windows authentic?

 Only in VPN mode.
 After a successful connection is established in VPN mode, your entire computer’s traffic will pass through the Psiphon network.
-When VPN mode is not enabled only applications that use the local HTTP and SOCKS proxies will be proxied.
+In SSH modes, only applications that use the local HTTP and SOCKS proxies will be proxied.

-Is Psiphon for Windows compatible with Internet Explorer, Firefox, and Chrome web browsers?
+Is Psiphon for Windows compatible with IE, Firefox, Safari, and Chrome web browsers?

 Yes.
-Check your browser settings and make sure that it is configured to use the system proxy settings.
+In SSH modes, check your browser settings and make sure that it is configured to use the system proxy settings.